python-openapi/openapi-schema-validator/README.rst

 References
 **********

-You can resolve JOSN references by passing custon reference resolver
+You can resolve JSON references by passing custom reference resolver

 .. code-block:: python